Scott Partridge: Rushden & Diamonds

 Partridge dropped back down to the Third Division to join newly promoted Rushden & Diamonds on a free transfer on 14 September 2001.
-Aside from a spell of five goals in 12 matches between late October and late December 2001, Partridge failed to recapture any goalscoring form, but did help the team to the 2002 Third Division play-off Final, which was lost 3–1 to Cheltenham Town.
-He was utilised almost exclusively as a substitute in the early months of the 2002–03 season, before being transfer-listed in December 2002.
-Partridge departed Nene Park on 26 March 2003 and made 52 appearances and scored five goals for the club.
+Aside from a spell of five goals in 12 matches between late October and late December 2001, Partridge failed to recapture any goalscoring form, but did help the team to the 2002 Third Division play-off final, which was lost 3–1 to Cheltenham Town.

-Exeter City (loan)
+Partridge was utilised almost exclusively as a substitute in the early months of the 2002–03 season, before being transfer-listed in December 2002.
 On 31 December 2002, Partridge joined Third Division club Exeter City on a one-month loan.
 He scored in each of his first two matches and made four appearances before his loan expired, despite attempts by manager Neil McNab to persuade him to stay.
+Partridge departed Rushden & Diamonds on 26 March 2003 and made 52 appearances and scored five goals for the club.